Harry Allen (trans man)

-Harry Allen or Harry Livingston (1882 – December 27, 1922) was an American transgender man from the Pacific Northwest who was the subject of ongoing sensationalist local and national newspaper coverage from 1900 until his death in 1922.
+Harry Allen or Harry Livingston (1882 – December 27, 1922) was an American transgender man from the Pacific Northwest who was the subject of sensationalist local and national newspaper coverage from 1900 until his death in 1922.
 The newspapers covered his petty crimes associated with life on the margins of society such as burglary, disorderly conduct, disturbing the peace, and vagrancy.
 He was also arrested after being involved in bar fights, and for drunkenness.

 Family and early life

-Allen was born in Indiana to Robert P. Pickerell and Jennie Gordon.
+Allen was born in Indiana as Nell Pickerell to Robert P. Pickerell and Jennie Gordon.
 The Pickerell family moved to the North End area of Seattle around 1894.
-Jennie Pickerell shared that Allen was allowed to wear boys' clothing and indulge his interest in masculine activities from a young age.
+Jennie Gordon shared that Allen was allowed to wear boys' clothing and indulge his interest in masculine activities from a young age.
 Even with all his run-ins with the law, his mother was often quoted defending him in the paper and testifying in support of him before a judge.